-If you are sending a two-ounce letter, you are obviously over the one-ounce weight limit rule for one 55 cent stamp.
-A two-ounce letter costs 70 cents to mail.
-If you place two 55 cent stamps on a two-ounce letter, you are overpaying at $1.10 (and you’ll never get that money back).
-You are spending over 50% too much on your postage, so you can imagine how quickly that can add up over time.
+If you are sending a two-ounce letter, you are obviously over the one-ounce weight limit rule for one 58 cent stamp.
+A two-ounce letter costs $0.78 to mail ($0.58 for the first ounce and $0.20 for the additional ounce, per the August 29, 2021 price increase).
+If you place two 58 cent stamps on a two-ounce letter, you are overpaying by $0.38 (and you’ll never get that money back).
+You can imagine how quickly that can add up over time.

 How Many Pages (or Pieces of Paper) Can You Mail with One Stamp?